needle-mirror/com.unity.xr.arsubsystems/Documentation~/session-subsystem.md

-# XR Session Subsystem
+# XR session subsystem

 A "session" refers to an instance of AR.
 While the other AR subsystems provide specific pieces of functionality, like plane detection, the session controls the lifecycle of all AR-related subsystems.
-Thus, if you `Stop` (or fail to `Create`) an `XRSessionSubsystem`, the other AR subsystems may not work.
+If you `Stop` (or fail to `Create`) an `XRSessionSubsystem`, the other AR subsystems might not work.

-`Start` and `Stop` will start/resume and pause the session, respectively.
+`Start` starts the session. `Stop` pauses it.

-## Determining Availability
+## Determining availability

-On some platforms, AR capabilities are built into the device's operating system.
-However, on others, AR software may be installable on demand.
-The question "is AR available on this device" may require checking a remote server for software availability.
-Therefore,  `XRSessionSubsystem.GetAvailabilityAsync` as a method that returns a `Promise<SessionAvailability>`. `Promise` is a `CustomYieldInstruction`, so it can be used in a coroutine.
+Some platforms have AR capabilities built into the device's operating system.
+On others, AR software might be able to be installed on-demand.
+The question "is AR available on this device?" might require checking a remote server for software availability.
+Therefore, `XRSessionSubsystem.GetAvailabilityAsync` should be called to determine whether AR is presently available to the app.
+This method returns a `Promise<SessionAvailability>`which can be used in a coroutine.

-Once availability is determined, the device might be unsupported, supported but only with an update or install, or supported and ready.
+Once availability is determined, the device can be:

+* unsupported
+* supported but requiring an update or install
+* supported and ready

-## Installing Additional AR Software
+## Installing additional AR software

 If `SessionAvailability` is `SessionAvailability.Supported` but not `SessionAvailability.Installed`, you should call `InstallAsync` to install the AR software.
 This returns another type of `Promise`: `Promise<SessionInstallationStatus>`.
-If the installation is successful, then it is safe to `Start` the subsystem.
+If the installation is successful, it's safe to `Start` the subsystem.